 Simon Sinek says it best: “To see money as subordinate to people and not the other way around is fundamental to creating a culture in which the people naturally pull together to advance the business.
 And it is the ability to grow one’s people to do what needs to be done that creates stable, lasting success.
 It is not the genius at the top giving directions that makes people great.
 It is great people that make the guy at the top look like a genius.”

-Writer Rebecca O. Bagley, in this Forbes article, says “During my professional journey from Wall Street to state government to economic development, I have seen the differences between companies that focus on their people and those that do not.
+Writer Rebecca O. Bagley, in her Forbes piece called Truly Human Leadership, says “During my professional journey from Wall Street to state government to economic development, I have seen the differences between companies that focus on their people and those that do not.
 It is evident to me that strong, smart and healthy organizations are built by employees who feel valued and are clear about their roles and responsibilities.”